-To create a product with variants you will need to turn on "This product has variants" from the create product page.
+To create a product with variants you will need to select the Product with Variants option from the Add Product page.
 The first product you create will become the parent product; the next products are populated based on the attributes and values you set.

 To learn more about how variants work and how to create them, follow the instructions below:

 The first (parent) product (which contains all the details including product description, images and pricing) is also the first variant.

 Once variants are enabled, you must set the attribute categories, like the size and colour, and all the values for these attributes on the same product page.

 Every 'variation' (i.e., 'small brown', 'medium brown', 'small blue', 'medium blue') has a unique stock keeping record (SKU) and inventory value.

 Important: Previously, variants were set up after saving and adding a new product.
 With the new Quick Variants feature, you will need to put in all the variants of your product at the same time.